pootatookun/Gravity-Engine/README.md

 # Gravity-Engine

 This piece of code simulates Universal Law of Gravitation, between N particles.
-Made using python and Kivy
+Made using python and Kivy.

+Above in file "Video showcase for Gravity Simulation v1.0" you will find youtube link of running gravity engine. :DDD

 Key Features:
 1. Can add N particles